To instruct Nigel please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 Acting for valuers in a claim in respect of a number of properties which are said to have been significantly over-valued, involving allegations of fraud on the part of the valuer and the solicitors who acted for the buyers.

-Nigel has been instructed in numerous cases arising from the 2008 banking crisis involving challenges to close-outs under both 1992 and 2002 ISDA Master Agreements, claims for mis-selling of interest rate hedging products (swaps) and claims arising from the manipulation of LIBOR.
-He has also advised and acted in bankers’ bonus claims.
+Nigel was instructed in numerous cases arising from the 2008 banking crisis involving challenges to close-outs under both 1992 and 2002 ISDA Master Agreements, claims for mis-selling of interest rate hedging products (swaps) and claims arising from the manipulation of LIBOR.
+He has also advised and acted in bankers’ bonus claims, and more recently has been acting for and against banks in relation to their general commercial activities.

 Acting for the liquidators of a hedge fund (KPMG) in relation to a claim against Citigroup Global Markets Ltd arising from the closing out of total return swaps and credit default swaps under the terms of a 2002 ISDA Master Agreement.